JordanMartinez/purescript-jordans-reference/31-Design-Patterns/15-Optics.md

 # Optics

+Once you have finished the Lenses book mentioned below, see [Oleg's Glassery post](http://oleg.fi/gists/posts/2017-04-18-glassery.html)

 ## Lenses

 Since FP data types cannot be subclassed like OO data types, one will often define a shared component and then define its 'subclasses' as having that shared component: